-In the normal course of our professional association with the Utility, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, operating, and regulatory conditions affecting the Utility, and operating plans and strategies that may affect the risks of material misstatement.
+In the normal course of our professional association with the Utility, we generally discuss a variety of matters, including the application of accounting principles and auditing standards, significant events or transactions that occurred during the year. operating, and regulatory conditions affecting the Utility, and operational plans and strategies that may affect the risks of material misstatement.
 None of the matters discussed resulted in a condition to our retention as the Utility's auditor.